EpidataSA/redmine-connector/README.md

-*       Set the **HTTP Endpoint** ***REMOVED*** configuration with the global property previously configured and write a path for the URL of this endpoint and accept the default values of the other settings:
+*       Set the **HTTP Endpoint** connector configuration with the global property previously configured and write a path for the URL of this endpoint and accept the default values of the other settings:

 ![HTTP Endpoint](doc/images/Step4-2.png)